Learning from Data in CITE

 Student Experience Survey

-We are piloting a CITE Student Experience Survey in the Fall of 2023.
-The purpose of the survey is to collect preliminary data about student experiences with CITE artifacts across programs and colleges and to test out an instrument for doing so in the future.
+We are asking faculty to administer a CITE Student Experience Survey to their students on a semesterly basis.
+The purpose of the survey is to collect data about student experiences with CITE activities and assignments across programs and colleges.

 Watch a video walkthrough of the student survey here (starts at 16 minutes).